 I welcome students to see me outside of class to discuss any aspect of the course.
-My scheduled office hours, when students may drop in via Zoom, are Tuesdays, 8:00-10:00am, but I am available by appointment at other times.
+My scheduled office hours are Mondays, 3:30-5:00pm, SHDH 3251.
+For now, I am planning to hold my office hours in person, but I request that students be masked when in my office.
 My e-mail is stambaugh@wharton.upenn.edu.